-10. SUGGESTED STUDENT ACTIVITIES
+9. SUGGESTED STUDENT ACTIVITIES

-Other than the classroom learning, following are the suggested student-related co-curricular activities which can be undertaken to accelerate the attainment of the various outcomes in this course:
+Other than the classroom and laboratory learning, following are the suggested student -related co-curricular activities which can be undertaken to accelerate the attainment of the various outcomes in this course:

 - a.
 Identify engineering problems based on real world problems and solve with the use of free tutorials available on the internet. - b.
 Use graphical software's: EXCEL, DPLOT, and GRAPH for related topics. - c.
-Use Mathcad as Mathematical Tools and solve the problems of Calculus.
+Use Mathcad as Mathematical Tools and solve the problems of Calculus. - d.
+Identify problems based on applications of differential equations and solve these problems.

-- d.
-Identify problems based on applications of differential equations and solve these problems. - e.
+- e.
 Prepare models to explain different concepts of applied mathematics. - f.
 Prepare a seminar on any relevant topic based on applications of integration. - g.
-Prepare a seminar on any relevant topic based on applications of Laplace transform to related engineering problems.
+Prepare a seminar on any relevant topic based on applications of numerical integration to related engineering problems.

-11. SUGGESTED SPECIAL INSTRUCTIONAL STRATEGIES (if any)
+10. SUGGESTED SPECIAL INSTRUCTIONAL STRATEGIES (if any)

-These are sample strategies, which the teacher can use to accelerate the attainment of the various outcomes in this course:
+These are sample strategies, which the teacher can use to accelerate the attainment of the various learning outcomes in this course:

 - a.
 Massive open online courses (MOOCs) may be used to teach various topics/sub topics. - b.
 'L' in item No. 4 does not mean only the traditional lecture method, but different types of teaching methods and media that are to be employed to develop the outcomes. - c.
 About 15-20% of the topics/sub-topics which is relatively simpler or descriptive in nature is to be given to the students for self-directed learning and assess the development of the LOs/COs through classroom presentations (see implementation guideline for details). - d.
 With respect to item No.10, teachers need to ensure to create opportunities and provisions for co-curricular activities. - e.
-Guide student(s) in undertaking micro-projects. - f.
-Apply the mathematical concepts learnt in this course to branch specific problems. - g.
-Use different instructional strategies in classroom teaching. - h.
-Use video programs available on the internet to teach abstract topics.
+Guide student(s) in undertaking micro-projects.

-12. SUGGESTED MICRO-PROJECTS
+11. SUGGESTED MICRO-PROJECTS